Hopezouzas/kwk-l1-recipe-hash-kwk-students-l1-bos-070918/README.md

-## Baking with Klossy - Hashes Lab
+almond flour## Baking with Klossy - Hashes Lab
 <img src="https://s3.amazonaws.com/upperline/curriculum-assets/Karlie%2BChristina/Karlie%2BChristina-Kookies00005.png" align="right" width="200px" hspace="10" style="border-radius: 100px; border-style: solid; border-width: 4px">

 We're going to build a hash that stores the recipe of Karlie Kloss' Perfect 10 Cookie.
 Think of the Perfect 10 cookie as an oatmeal cookie meeting an energy bar!
 It's made with gluten-free oats, almonds, mini chocolate chips and sweetened with agave.
 Each purchase of a Perfect 10 provides ten school lunches to hungry children around the world.